Minister of Veterans Affairs (Canada)

-Since forming government in 2015, Justin Trudeau has appointed the minister of veterans affairs as associate minister of national defence.

 History

 The position was created in the Canadian Cabinet in 1944.
 The Department of Veterans Affairs was created out of the Department of Pensions and National Health, and was given the responsibility of administering benefits for war veterans.
-Its first responsibility was assisting in the reintegration of demobilised soldiers into civilian life and assisting them with health care, education, employment, income support, and pensions.
+Its first responsibility was assisting in the reintegration of demobilized soldiers into civilian life and assisting them with health care, education, employment, income support, and pensions.

-The department is largely responsible for medical care, rehabilitation, and disability pensions and awards for Veterans.
-Appeals from departmental decisions on disability pensions and awards are presented by Veterans to the Veterans Review and Appeal Board; Veterans Affairs Canada provides Veterans appearing before the Board with the assistance of lawyers from the semi-autonomous Bureau of Pensions Advocates free of charge.
+The department is largely responsible for medical care, rehabilitation, and disability pensions and awards for veterans.
+Appeals from departmental decisions on disability pensions and awards are presented by veterans to the Veterans Review and Appeal Board; Veterans Affairs Canada provides veterans appearing before the Board with the assistance of lawyers from the semi-autonomous Bureau of Pensions Advocates free of charge.